 There are a handful of gaming-capable mini PCs out there, but most are significantly compromised when it comes to performance.
-The Intel NUC8i7HVK (also known as Hades Canyon or NUC Enthusiast 8) could be one of the first machines to buck that trend, and the best mini PC for gaming.
+The Intel NUC8i7HVK (also known as the Intel Hades Canyon NUC or NUC Enthusiast 8) could be one of the first machines to buck that trend, and the best mini PC for gaming.

 Powered by Intel's powerful new Kaby Lake G hybrid processor, the new NUC ($799 starting, $999 as reviewed) manages to squeeze out comparable performance to an entry-level gaming tower from a chassis that's about the size of a book.
 The Hades Canyon NUC's impressive power and customizable RGB lighting make it an enticing mini PC option for gamers, though it'll run you quite a bit of cash once you factor in the cost of the RAM, SSD and operating system you'll need to buy for this bare-bones PC.